-The following is a list of co-curricular activities at Girraween High School.
-The best way to meet new friends in all years and classes and to improve your grades in regular class is to get involved in any of the following activities!
+There are a large amount of Cocurricular activities offered at Girraween High School.
+This is the best way to meet new friends in all years and classes and to improve your grades in regular class is to get involved.
+Please refer to the School Website for a full overview of Cocurricular activities offered.